Tutoring Sources to Help You Succeed

 -Some instructors offer virtual office hours – take advantage of these!

 -Many times instructors post supplemental materials for instruction, for tutorial purposes, or for practice.
 These materials may include videos, slides, sample/practice quizzes or tests, worksheets, links to websites, and more.

 MTC courses delivered through a purchased online teaching and learning environment (for example, Pearson/Prentice Hall’s MyLab and Mastering courses) include tutoring help from qualified course instructors via toll-free telephone, toll-free fax, email, or the Internet.
 They also include access to CD videos, video lectures delivered by the book’s author, assessments, animations, and a multimedia textbook.

-- Request a tutor by completing the online "Tutor Request " form on MTC’s home page or by picking up a tutor request card in the SRC.
+Request a tutor by completing the online "Tutor Request " form here or by picking up a tutor request card in the SRC.

 Remember that there is also a lot of misinformation on the Web, so be careful to evaluate the content and authority of Internet sources.
 You’ll be surprised how much "free " help is available!
 Here are a few trusted sites to get you started: